rdingwall/sqlscripts/bulk_script_mgmt_utils/README.md

 #### Concatenating SQL Scripts

 Although we are using separate numbered scripts, some DBAs may prefer to only receive a single SQL script for each release.
-A PowerShell script is included here to concatenate multiple scripts, in order, and wrapped with error handling.
+A PowerShell script is included here to concatenate multiple scripts in the order.

 #### Invoking Oracle scripts in SQL*Plus

 If your DBAs only use SQL*Plus to run scripts,a PowerShell script is provided for developers to simply call sqlplus.exe in a loop over a directory of scripts (including error handling etc).

 #### Testing your upgrade/downgrade scripts in TeamCity

+A PowerShell script is included for continuous integration/test driven environments to be used in a TeamCity build to verify all your Oracle upgrade scripts play through successfully in SQL*Plus, from 0001 to n (and ptionally back to 0001 again if you have downgrade scripts).
+The PowerShell script will:

+* Drop and recreate the user (via a separate script, you need to write this), runs all the upgrade scripts, and recompiles all the packages etc.
+* Emit specially-formatted messages to the console that can be read by TeamCity build server and provide live progress updates (e.g. the name of the script that is currently executing, and the total number of scripts that were run).
+* Run all *.sql scripts in a directory in Oracle SQL*Plus.
+* Wrap scripts in PLSQL error handling, and stop on any error.

 ## Links